ncatlab/nlab-content/pages/3/4/5/8/8543/content.md

 (The equivalence of the last two formulas is given since we always have $\int_B g(u)d P^Y (u)=\int_{Y^{-1}(B)} (g\circ Y)(\omega)d P (\omega)$ by the substitution rule.)

 Note that it does *not* follow from the preceding definition that the conditional expectation exists.
-This will be shown in the following section.
+This is a consequence of the Radon-Nikodym theorem as will be shown in the following section.
+(Note that the argument of the theorem applies to the definition of the conditional expectation by random variables if we consider the pushforward measure as given by a sub-$\sigma$-algebra of the original one.)

 ## Conditional expectation relative to a sub-$\sigma$-algebra